petertoth/seems_rateable/README.md

     $ rails g seems_rateable User

-Generator takes one argument which is name of an existing user model e.g User, Client, Player ... <br>
+Generator takes one argument which is the name of an existing user model e.g User, Client, Player ... <br>
 The generator creates necessary model, controller and asset files.
-It also creates route and migration files that are already migrated
+It also creates route and migration files that are already being migrated

 ### Prepare